Charley-HUANG/OUCopula/README.md

 The best model with lowest validation loss is stored in `./root/autodl-tmp/warmup loader files/WorkID{work_id}_Simu_Warmup_seed{seed}_fold{fold}_X_length{X_length}_batchsize{batch_size}_num_epoch{num_epochs}.pth` and the performance of the best model on test dataset is stored in `./Simu/WorkID{work_id}_Simu_Warmup_seed{seed}_X_length{X_length}_batchsize{batch_size}_num_epoch{num_epochs}.csv`.

-#### 2. A copula estimation module that estimates the parameters in the Gaussian copula based on the results of the warm-up module;
+#### 2. A copula estimation module that estimates the parameters in the Gaussian copula based on the results of the warm-up module
-#### 3. An OUCopula module that trains the backbone CNN using the derived copula-likelihood loss that can efficiently capture the dependence structure across multiple labels through a Gaussian copula model.
+#### 3. An OUCopula module that trains the backbone CNN using the derived copula-likelihood loss that can efficiently capture the dependence structure across multiple labels through a Gaussian copula model
 The training command for module 2 and 3 is:

 ```bash